Ezequiel Tovar Player Props: Rockies vs. Astros

-Ezequiel Tovar, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies versus the Houston Astros, with Hunter Brown on the mound, July 18 at 8:40 PM ET.
+Ezequiel Tovar, with a slugging percentage of .368 in his past 10 games -- including one home run -- will be in action for the Colorado Rockies against the Houston Astros, with Brandon Bielak on the hill, July 19 at 3:10 PM ET.

 Ezequiel Tovar Game Info & Props vs. the Astros